MouseBiteLabs/Super-Nintendo-Cartridges/Advanced Flash/README.md

 - For 8 KB of RAM, set positions 1 and 2 ON, and 3 and 4 OFF.
 - For 32 KB of RAM, set all positions ON.

+*Note: If you have a v1.1 board, please read the section below, as the instructions are slightly different to set the RAM size correctly.*

 ### Switch 3 - Ex Mode

 Switch this ON to change the setting on SW1 to ExLoROM/ExHiROM.
 Switch it OFF to keep SW1 as a LoROM/HiROM switch.